Codyuzumaki/BrainportEindhoven/README.md

 https://drive.google.com/open?id=1xkmTosS4TGqpPnXnj_vj8hZMwYl-gtOd

 The images to be classified must be placed in the "New_Images" folder.
+Note that there are already 4 images in the folder in case it is necessary to test the system without new images

 Docker must be installed in the local computer to run the algorythm.

-Once Docker was installed, these commands should be executed in a command window in the path where the files are located (Notice the last dot in the first command) to build and run the solution:
+Once Docker is installed, these commands should be executed in a command window in the path where the files are located (Notice the last dot in the first command) to build and run the solution:

 **docker build -t philipssolution .**